StrandCC/Strand-Custom-Commands/Commands/Lottery Module/readme.md

 * ``?draw`` - Selects the winning combination and filters for it.
 Can only be used in ``#lottery-tickets``.
 * ``?award [user]`` - Gives the winner the lottery role and clears the ``#lottery-tickets`` channel.
 Can only be used in ``#lottery-tickets``.
 * ``?lottery [enable/disable]`` - Enables or disables the lottery module.

-*To see the commands in action, visit the [Wiki](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/wiki).*